Buroni123/rock-paper-scissors/README.md

 # rock-paper-scissors
-This project is a simple rock paper scissors game played in the console
+This project is a simple rock paper scissors which includes functions, events and DOM manipulations